 The inline through-conveyor enclosure uses guillotine doors.
 A lead bundle enters on one side, is marked and exits on the other side.
 Sensors are included to make sure that all doors are closed and that a bundle is present before any laser marking can occur.
 During the marking, all laser beams incidents, reflected or diffused by the surface are prevented from exiting the enclosure, making the laser system a class one based on international laser safety standards IEC 60825-1 and ANSI Z136.9.

-This client was using, prior to Laserax’s fiber laser marking system on conveyor, a labeling system proved to be highly unreliable and costly.
-With the client’s new industrial laser marking system, it has been able to better control what is written on the bundles.
+This client was using, prior to Laserax’s fiber laser marking system on conveyor, a labeling system that proved to be highly unreliable and costly.
+This new industrial laser marking system provides better control over what is written on the bundles.
 The information will always remain affixed to the bundle.
 The client doesn’t have to worry about consumables (such as labels or ink) because laser marking requires none.
 Apart from the occasional cleaning of the laser lens, there is no maintenance required over the useful life of the laser system.